 AASB 2022-7: Editorial Corrections to Australian Accounting Standards and Repeal of Superseded and Redundant Standards

-AASB 2022-7 makes editorial corrections to the following standards: AASB 7, AASB 116, AASB 124, AASB 128, AASB 134 and AASB as well as to AASB Practice Statement 2.
-It also formally repeals superseded and redundant Australian Account Standards as set out in Schedules 1 and 2 to the Standard.
+AASB 2022-7 makes editorial corrections to various Australian Accounting Standards and AASB Practice Statement 2.
+It also formally repeals the superseded and redundant Australian Accounting Standards set out in Schedules 1 and 2 of this standard.